 About Professor Ruth Pickford

-Professor Pickford is Director of the Centre for Learning and Teaching and leads development of academic practice.
+Professor Ruth Pickford is Director of Learning and Teaching at Leeds Beckett University.
 She is an international award-winning project manager, researcher and teacher, and a respected speaker and writer on higher education.

 Ruth is a systems engineer by professional background and in her former career as a business analyst developed complex business systems to support multinational mergers.
 Since moving into higher education, Ruth has written bids, led and provided oversight for research projects totalling £7 million.
 Extensive international consultancy work in universities including NUI Galway, Aalborg and Griffith has given her a broader perspective on higher education and she has been invited to deliver addresses at international conferences in Adelaide, Atlanta, Brisbane, Dublin, Jacksonville and Washington D.C.
 She has directed over 20 conferences and presented more than 50 conference papers.
 Her books on teaching and learning in higher education have been translated into several languages.